MicrosoftDocs/Advertising/advertising/bingads-13/reporting-service/searchtermlandingpagereportcolumn.md

 description: Defines the attribute and performance statistic columns available in the Search Term Landing Page report.
 ---
 # SearchTermLandingPageReportColumn Value Set - Reporting
-Defines the attribute and performance statistic columns available in the Search Term Landing Page report.
+Defines the attributes and performance statistics columns that you can include in the [SearchTermLandingPageReportRequest](searchtermlandingpagereportrequest.md).
 Columns are returned in the order specified in the request.

 Attribute columns describe the entity or search term.
 Performance statistic columns contain aggregated metrics for the requested time period and aggregation level.